scarlettvalentin/movie_studio_project/README.md

 After completing an overview of each of the datasets, I clean the data to prepare it for analysis.
 I then use SQL Query to merge the two cleaned dataframes.
 Cleaning The Numbers:
 1. I must convert columns `production_budget`,  `domestic_gross` and `worldwide_gross` to type *int* in order to use aggregate functions.
-2. I then create a `profit` column, which takes the `worldwide_gross` minus the `production_budget` column.
+2. I then create a `profit` column, which takes the `worldwide_gross` column minus the `production_budget` column.
 This will help me determine success of a movie.
 3. Then I create a `release_month` column that takes just the month in the `release_date` column.
 This will help me determine the most successful month to release a movie.

 Cleaning IMDB: